Anne Housholder (Associate Volunteer), Mary Ellen Mitchell Eilerman (Co-Director), Meridith Owensby (Co-Director)

 Professional development continued for both founders in Washington, DC.
 Mary Ellen spent a year working at Jubilee Housing, a nonprofit provider of housing and supportive services to the economically disadvantaged residents of the Adams Morgan neighborhood.
 Meridith meanwhile worked as a Social Services Manager at Miriam’s House, a home for homeless women with HIV.
 Mary Ellen went on to hone skills in fundraising and development, and both eventually became regular volunteers at Grace Place, a ministry similar to Lydia’s House, providing monthly meals to the community.

-Mary Ellen is a member of Bellarmine Chapel at Xavier University, recently completed an MA in theology from Xavier, and is the mother of two young children.
-Meridith is a member of the Episcopal Church of the Advent in Walnut Hills and works as a vision rehabilitation therapist at the Cincinnati Association for the Blind and Visually Impaired.
+Mary Ellen is a member of Bellarmine Chapel at Xavier University, recently completed an MA in theology from Xavier, and is the mother of three young children.
+Meridith is a member of the Episcopal Church of the Advent in Walnut Hills.

-During the fall of 2015, Meridith and Mary Ellen are joined by Associate Volunteers Stephanie Howes, Kristi Rhoads and Anne Housholder, as well as many outside volunteers who make weekly commitments to accompany our guests.
+During the spring of 2017, Meridith and Mary Ellen are joined by Associate Volunteers Taylor Hand, Deb Koch, and Anne Housholder, as well as many outside volunteers who make weekly commitments to accompany our guests.